-Our system model is motivated by DistressNet [22], a wireless sensor, adhoc and delay tolerant network system for disaster response and military applications.
+Our system model is motivated by DistressNet [25], a wireless sensor, adhoc and delay tolerant network system for disaster response and military applications.
 DistressNet employs wireless adhoc and delay tolerant networks, consisting of wireless mobile nodes (e.g., emergency or military vehicles, mobile equipment, emergency responders, military personnel, etc.) distributed across a 2D region.
-For DistressNet applications, we assume that not all nodes have GPS and that the environment is GPS-denied (such as in military).
+For DistressNet applications, we assume that not all nodes have GPS and/or the environment is GPS-denied (such as in military).
+In DistressNet, teams of emergency responders, robots and mobile sensors continuously survey the disaster area.
+For locating accurately observed events, these mobile entities need to accurate locate themselves, through mobile-mobile communication.
 Consequently, a secure neighbor discovery protocol becomes essential for wireless mobile nodes to correctly obtain their location.

-Each node is equipped with a single radio transceiver, a ranging capability, and a clock with enough precision to support ranging operations (e.g., hundreds of microseconds precision for 0.5-1.5m ranging accuracy, for acoustic/ultra-sonic ranging).
+Each node is equipped with a single radio transceiver, a ranging capability, and a clock with enough precision to support ranging operations (e.g., hundreds of microseconds precision for 0.5-1.5 m ranging accuracy, for acoustic/ultra-sonic ranging).
 Communications between nodes use bidirectionally symmetric radio transmissions with a range R{RF} .
 Ranging radius, R{RNG} , is similarly bidirectional and symmetric.
 Nodes are real neighbors if they can communicate via radio and perform ranging operations with each other.
-Mobile nodes are able to calculate distance traveled with some degree of error

-(e.g., 2%-10% of the distance traveled, using dead-reckoning or simple odometers, e.g., using wheel encoders, human step detection) during ranging operations.
+Mobile nodes are able to calculate distance traveled with some degree of error (e.g., 2-10% of the distance traveled, using dead-reckoning or simple odometers, e.g., using wheel encoders, human step detection) during ranging operations [26,27].

-Nodes can perform a limited set of cryptographic operations using pairwise symmetric keys K, obtained through any of the standard symmetric key establishment protocols (since key establishment has been extensively studied, we make use of existing techniques for key establishment in adhoc networks [23]).
+Nodes can perform a limited set of cryptographic operations using pairwise symmetric keys K, obtained through any of the standard symmetric key establishment protocols (since key establishment has been extensively studied, we make use of existing techniques for key establishment in adhoc networks [28-30]).
 Consequently, each pair of nodes, A and B, shares a symmetric key, K{AB} .
 Cryptographic operations include encryption, message authentication, and hash computations.
 Nodes can generate random nonces as needed.